Noelle-Dev/yugioh_prices_csv/README.md

 3. count - The amount of the card, defaults to 1.
 This value is used in calculation of total value
 4. price - Price of card, the value is not used for input.
 This just means that you can use the output as future input (i.e. when price changes the next day)

+Input can also be in YDK file format.
+Example input can be found in `examples/time_thief.ydk` and the output in `examples/time_thief_out.csv`.

 # Examples
 **With complete input (name, tag, rarity)**